 - Mixed countries, where outward and inward movement is relatively balanced

-The findings of desktop research, legislation analysis and field research have been compiled in national reports.
-These are currently being finalized and will be available shortly on the project website.
-Below are some preliminary findings.
+The findings of desktop research, legislation analysis and field research have been compiled in 15 national reports.
+Drivers and barriers are summarized below and the full analysis can be found in the individual reports.

 Drivers and barriers from moving from sending countries